The morphologies of present-day galaxies in the COLIBRE simulations: Methods

 We use the {\tt SOAP}\footnote{\hyperlink{https://github.com/SWIFTSIM/SOAP}{https://github.com/SWIFTSIM/SOAP}} (\textbf{S}pherical \textbf{O}verdensity and \textbf{A}perture \textbf{P}rocessor; \citealt{McGibbon.2025}) Python package to measure the properties of subhaloes and galaxies. {\tt SOAP} measures various subhalo and galaxy properties by loading the centres of subhaloes and the particles in the surrounding region.
 We use as the centre of haloes and subhaloes the position of the most bound particle, which can be of any type.

-We measure six different properties for haloes using {\tt SOAP}.
-The virial mass ($M_{\rm 200c}$), concentration ($c_{\rm 200c}$), spin parameter ($\lambda_{\rm 200c}$) and two shape indicators (sphericity and triaxiality) are calculated using all particles (of any type) within a sphere with a mean enclosed density of 200 times the critical density of the Universe ($\rho_{\rm crit}$).
+We measure seven different properties for haloes using {\tt SOAP}.
+The virial mass ($M_{\rm 200c}$), concentration ($c_{\rm 200c}$), spin parameter ($\lambda_{\rm 200c}$) and two shape indicators (sphericity and triaxiality) are calculated using all particles (of any type) within a sphere with a mean enclosed density of 200 times the critical density of the Universe\footnote{Using iterative inertia tensors may result in the inclusion of particles beyond $R_{\rm200c}$, as the sphere is deformed in a volume-conserving manner} ($\rho_{\rm crit}$).
 The aperture of the sphere ($R_{\rm 200c}$) is found by locating the smallest radius at which the overdensity is less than 200.
 By definition, the virial mass is:

 The concentration of the halo is estimated from the first moment ($\int \rho(r)rdr$) of the total matter density distribution assuming an NFW \citep[][]{Navarro.1997} profile \citep[][]{Wang.2024}.
 For the halo spin, we use the \citet[][]{Bullock.2001} definition: